BecWardell/HonoursCode/inferential_analysis_RW.txt

       file="output_files\\continuous_var_uni_var_analysis_ASCARIS_09.10.csv",append=TRUE,sep="")
     }

 #3) Categorical variables.
-For each categorical variable, a seperate output file will be produced
+For each categorical variable, a separate output file will be produced

     #Define which variables are non continuous, and put into list
     non_cont_var<-colnames(dataset[,c(17, 34, 55, 80, 56, 81, 57, 82, 58, 83, 59, 84)])